-This is exactly what it says on the tin - Paper with a printed design that in some cases can be slightly textured or embossed following the same lines as the design or it may even have a surface texture applied during its manufacture.
+This is exactly what it says on the tin – paper with a printed design that in some cases can be slightly textured or embossed following the same lines as the design or it may even have a surface texture applied during its manufacture.

-The more expensive types, including hand printed, are a lot better in this respect, but you have to be careful during the hanging process to avoid getting paste on the face of the paper.
-Largely regarded as the strongest printed wallpaper are the Duplex variations as they are made using 2 bonded sheets of paper.
+The more expensive types, including hand-printed, are a lot better in this respect, but you have to be careful during the hanging process to avoid getting paste on the face of the paper as it can be rather difficult to clean.